Phrasal Verbs Using 'Up' - Becoming

 (of a situation or feeling) to start to get out of control and reach a more dangerous state

-Ex: The conflict boiled up unexpectedly .
+Ex: The tension boiled up suddenly during the meeting .

 to become empty of water or other liquids, often through evaporation